What's shaping the Israel-Saudi 'alliance'

 Israeli fears

 And there is something more fundamental too.
-Prince Salman is embarking on a dual strategy of trying to confront Iranian influence while also re-shaping and modernising the kingdom.
+Prince Mohammed is embarking on a dual strategy of trying to confront Iranian influence while also re-shaping and modernising the kingdom.

 The latter is in many ways a response to the upheavals of the Arab Spring and the threat of Islamist violence.

-Prince Salman appears to have determined that the region must change if it is to have any future.
+Prince Mohammed appears to have determined that the region must change if it is to have any future.
 And change begins at home.
 Reform may be as important as containing Iran.

 A number of private discussions lead me to believe that this is something that Israel buys into too.
-They recognise that Prince Salman's activism comes with many risks.
+They recognise that Prince Mohammed's activism comes with many risks.

 But they have watched with horror from the sidelines of the war in Syria, not least at what some Israelis see as the "normalisation" of the use of chemical weapons; this prompting a very limited response from the wider international community with Moscow actually lending its protection at the UN Security Council to its Syrian ally.

 Israelis see Syria as "a laboratory" of what could be the region's future.
-Hence their willingness to stress the positives in what Prince Salman is trying to do.
+Hence their willingness to stress the positives in what Prince Mohammed is trying to do.

 How far might this Israeli-Saudi dynamic go?
 Well that depends upon a lot of factors.
-Will Crown Prince Salman's bold attempt to change Saudi Arabia's course succeed?
-Might he over-reach in terms of Saudi Arabia's effort to excerpt regional influence?
+Will Crown Prince Mohammed's bold attempt to change Saudi Arabia's course succeed?
+Might he over-reach in terms of Saudi Arabia's effort to exert regional influence?

 Fundamentally, if the Saudi-Israel relationship is to emerge blinking into the sunlight, there needs to be progress on the Palestinian front.
 The Saudis have long said this must come before they will openly recognise Israel.